RickStrahl/LiveReloadServer/README.md

 * Run local Blazor Applications (without Live Reload support however)
 * Cross Platform - Windows, Mac, Linux <small>*(dotnet tool only)*</small>
 * Serve HTTPS content <small>*(dotnet tool only)*</small>
+* Self-Contained Razor Pages
+    * Single file .cshtml files only
+    * Can import NuGet packages
+    * Can import external assemblies
+    * Can update external assemblies (on restart)
 * **Hostable ASP.NET Core Server** that can be used by multiple sites on a server
     * Similar to ASP.NET Web Pages features but using Razor code
     * Single file updates supported